-Extended Access is a library card add-on service that provides self-service access to the library outside of staffed open hours at designated locations.
+Extended Access is a library card add-on / membership service that provides self-service access to some Scott County Libraries outside of staffed open hours.
 It does not replace or reduce staffed hours.
 Instead, it provides our community more opportunities to use the library when it works best for them.
 It works similarly to college libraries, 24/7 gyms, co-working lofts, and other shared public spaces.
-Customers can use their library card to unlock the library.
-At this time, it is only available at the Jordan and Elko New Market Libraries, but will expand to other Scott County Library locations in the future.
+Members use their library card to unlock the library.
+At this time, it is only available at the Jordan and Elko New Market Libraries, but will expand to other Scott County Libraries in the future.

 First, customers sign up to get a membership privilege added to their library card.
 (More information about signing up is on our EA webpage).
 When they visit outside of staffed hours, members scan their library card barcode and enter their PIN at an entry panel to unlock the door.
 Once inside, they can freely use in-library resources and self-service equipment such as the self checkout machines, computers, printers, copiers, and study rooms.

 Watch our helpful videos to see it in action!

 Any Scott County Library cardholder aged 16 and older can sign up for Extended Access membership.
 You do not need to be a Scott County resident, but you do need a card registered with us.
 Teens ages 16 and 17 must have a parent/guardian also view the orientation materials with them and sign the membership agreement on their behalf.

 No, Extended Access membership is absolutely free for all cardholders aged 16 and older who sign up.

 Yes, and they assume responsibility for their guests per established library policies and their EA Membership Agreement (PDF).
 All youth ages 0-15 must be accompanied and supervised by an EA-enrolled adult during Extended Access hours, no exceptions.